4ntoined/pokemonpy/documentation/log.md

 ### v0.1.2
 What all we might do:
 * Earthquake being weakened by Grassy Terrain is not shown in damage readout.
 * A config file.
-The game saves some settings and/or the user can fix and arrange some settings so that when the game runs, it does the things the config file tells it to do it.
+The game saves some settings and/or the user can fix and arrange some settings so that when the game runs, it does the things the config file tells it to do.
 The user need not use -m everytime to mute the pregame, they can preset the gamewidth, their name, their preferred starter party size.
+* Set the battle UI (user's name and poke-health-info) to take up the full extent of the game width.

 Date: 2024 April XX
 * UPDATE: Pokemon.py now has a variable to hold the current game version.
 Prints current version when 'about' is entered on the main menu.